dragan717080/NextTypeScriptTailwindPrismaNextAuthSanityNike/README.md

 4. Run `npm run dev`

-5. Prisma is configured to run from `/studio` route
+5. Sanity is configured to run from `/admin` route

 ## Customize the app